- Events, Workshops

 Editing Photos using a Graphics Tablet / Pen Tablet

-For photography, a small graphics/pen tablet works, as we’re usually working with a smaller area of the screen.
+For photography, a small graphics/pen tablet (10.6 x 6.7 in) works well with photography, as we’re usually working with a smaller area of the screen.
 Wacom isn’t the only maker of good graphics tablets.
 Do your research.

 - Wacom Practice – Adapting to the use of a Tablet by Heather Lahtinen